Mikel Arteta on Arsenal defeat to Aston Villa: I take full responsibility

 Speaking in his press conference, he added: "I didn't see the spirit for the first time - and it's totally my fault as that's why I'm here.
 Today I've not managed to get the team to play at the highest level like we need to every three days.

 "I'm struggling to find the reason but obviously there was something there today.
-They wanted it more than us today.
+They wanted it more than us.
 If you can't defend your box, it's a really complicated way to win football matches.

 "We need to be more ruthless but today it was about how we went about the job and who we were as a team.
 I didn't like it from the first whistle when we got away with the goal and then afterwards.
 It just wasn't good enough."